 - Copper cookware is enough heavy to sit on the burner securely but is also enough light to be lifted easily.

-- It has unmatched beauty as the richness and quality of copper cookware appeals visually.
+- It has unmatched beauty as the richness and quality of copper cookware appeal visually.

 Disadvantages of Copper Cookware

 - Cooper is said to be highly reactive material as it easily reacts with certain foods.
-Therefore, it needs to be lied either with tin or steel.
+Therefore, it needs to have lied either with tin or steel.

 - However, stainless steel lined pots are quite expensive and tin tends to wear out very easily.

 - Copper cookware needs frequent polishing to prevent it from corroding.

 How to Choose the Copper Cookware?

 - The thicker the material it is made from, the better is the quality.
 Avoid the products that have a thickness of 1.5mm or less.